lukasm27/options-backtester-app/README.md

 ## Overview

 This is a full-stack web application that allows users to backtest options strategies for a given stock.
 The application uses a Python Flask backend to fetch financial data and run the simulation, and a React frontend to provide a user-friendly interface.
+This backtester is a simulation and not a perfect historical replay.
+Due to the limitations of the free version of yfinance, the application uses current options chain data and applies it to historical stock prices.
+The results are therefore a valuable simulation of a strategy's mechanics but are not historically accurate.
+Due to this reliance on current options data, the backtest can only produce valid trades for the most recent three months.
+When the simulation looks at older historical dates, it cannot find a suitable future expiration date from today's list of available options.